 Thank God that you can triumph even when bad gets worse.

 Excerpted with permission from Growing Grateful by Mary Kassian, copyright Mary A. Kassian.

 * * *

 Read the Meditation Questions.
 What was your problem-upon-problem season and how did you take those issues to the Lord?
 He can handle all of our emotions, but like (most of) the Psalms, He longs to see our hearts end prayers in gratitude and confidence in Him.
 In rejoicing.
 Rejoicing in faith.
-Come share your thoughts with us on our blog.
+Come share your thoughts with us.
 We’d love to hear from you about trusting God through the worst troubles. ~ Laurie McClure, Faith.Full